 |Prerequisites||48 credit points at level 8 or above|

-This unit is taught at level 9 as part of Ridley’s Master of Theological Studies and Doctor of Ministry courses.
-Students are expected to demonstrate a capacity for independent research-driven perspectives on children’s and youth ministry.
-In addition to the time spent in intensive classes, students should allow 8-10 hours of study time per week for this advanced unit.
+This subject is taught at level 9 as part of Ridley’s Master of Theological Studies and Doctor of Ministry courses.
+Students are expected to demonstrate a capacity for independent research-driven perspectives on the subject content.
+In addition to the time spent in intensive classes, students should allow 8-10 hours of study time per week for this advanced subject.